 Because of the acute nature of ALL, treatment usually begins as soon as possible after diagnosis.
 If time permits, you should try to get a second opinion.
 Having another perspective can help you understand what is happening and should help you feel more confident in making decisions about your treatment.

 Soon after you are diagnosed, your health care team will begin discussing your options for treatment.
-Your options will be based on: what subtype of ALL you have, your age, your general level of health and whether it has spread to other parts of your body.
+Your options will be based on: what subtype of ALL you have, your age, your general level of health and whether it has spread to other parts of your body like the brain or spinal fluid.

 In general, ALL treatment takes two years for females and three years for males.
-However, most of the therapy can be done as an outpatient and the majority of the therapy is spent on a maintenance phase, which allows you to return to many of the things you did before your diagnosis.
+However, most of the therapy can be done as an outpatient, and the majority of the therapy is spent on a maintenance phase.
+A maintenance phase allows you to return to many of the things you did before your diagnosis.
 Your team will work with you to construct a treatment plan.
-It may be written as a calendar, mapping out each phase of therapy, what types of therapies you will receive, what responses you would expect to see and what the side effects may be.
-"If you don't understand a process or a name that your healthcare team has thrown out, the only way to gain understanding is to ask them to put in laymen's and relevant terms for you.
+It is helpful to be written as a calendar, mapping out each phase of therapy, what types of therapies you will receive, what responses you would expect to see and what the side effects may be.

+"If you don't understand a process or a name that your healthcare team has thrown out, the only way to gain understanding is to ask them to put [it] in laymen's and relevant terms for you.
 There is nothing you can't ask.
-This is your life and the life of your loved one so don't feel like you are inconveniencing anyone by asking questions."
+This is your life and the life of your loved one so don't feel like you are inconveniencing anyone by asking questions." -Felicia Hardaway, Caregiver